Anniesland Campus, Cardonald Campus, Langside Campus

 This course is for those interested in a career in social care who may wish to undertake a formal qualification.
 It involves both practical and theoretical work.

 You will undertake a work experience placement during the course.
 This course meets the criteria for Scottish Social Services Council (SSSC) registration as a care practitioner.

 2 Highers including English or another English based subject, or relevant national qualifications at SCQF Level 6.
-Interview.
+References, personal statement and interview.

 You must have a minimum of 120 hours of relevant experience.

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of course.
 Contact Disclosure Scotland for details on the type you would need.

 Relevant HND or degree, or employment in the care sector.